How does data protection work in healthcare?

 In the real world, a person’s identity can be verified by their physical features (for example, using a photograph of their face or a fingerprint) as well as by their personal details in conjunction with a document such as their personal identification card.

-In the virtual world, identifiers such as user names, passwords, chip cards, token or biometric data are used for digital authentication.
+In the virtual world, identifiers such as user names, passwords, chip cards, tokens or biometric data are used for digital authentication.
+To ensure secure authentication, these identifiers are linked with the identity of a person.
+For this purpose, the identity may need to be verified beforehand, for example, using a personal identity card.

 All users of the telematics infrastructure (TI) are required to authenticate their identities in order to exchange medical data.
 The following authentication methods are used:

-- Insured patients use their electronic medical data card as authentication
+- Insured patients use their electronic medical data card or health ID as authentication

 - Health professionals use their health professional card

-Various permissions are linked to these keys in the TI.
+Various permissions are linked to the relevant keys in the TI.
 For example, a doctor performs different healthcare-related functions to a pharmacist and therefore has different rights in terms of accessing medical data.
-Health insurance providers, on the other hand, have no access to medical data.
+Health insurance funds can add data to the ePA but do not have read permission for this data.
+Old results are an exception.
+At the request of the patient, these may be digitized by the health insurance fund and added to the electronic patient record.

 How is data encrypted in the ePA?